BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Expert Rider, Fleetfoot, Woodland Creature.

-\*Bladelord — *The King of the Wood Elves is a swordsman of consummate skill.*
+\*Bladelord â€” *The King of the Wood Elves is a swordsman of consummate skill.*

 Whilst he has the Infantry keyword, Thranduil, King of the Woodland Realm receives +1 Attack.
 Furthermore, Thranduil, King of the Woodland Realm receives an additional Attack for each enemy model he is Engaged with after the first.
 This bonus is determined at the start of each Fight and lasts until all Strikes from that Fight have been resolved.